pc2/frandom/README.md

 # Random Access Benchmark for FPGA

+##### Differences to Version 1.0.0

+- Use SVM instead of buffers on host side
+- Add `NO_CXXOPTS` flag to disable use of cxxopts and make code compatible with GCC version < 4.9
+- Adapt Makefile to old syntax of the aoc compiler

 This repository contains the Random Access Benchmark for FPGA and its OpenCL kernels.
 Currently only the  Intel FPGA SDK for OpenCL utility is supported.